-Tigers Realm Coal Limited (the "Company" or "TIG") is a company domiciled in Australia.
-During the year ended 31 December 2017, the Company's registered office changed to 151 Wellington Parade South, Melbourne Victoria, 3002 from Level 7, 333 Collins St, Melbourne, Victoria, 3000.
-The consolidated financial statements of the Company as at and for the year ended 31 December 2017 comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is a for-profit entity and primarily is involved in coal exploration and evaluation, mining and sales activities.
+Tigers Realm Coal Limited (the "Company" or "TIG") is domiciled in Australia.
+During the year ended 31 December 2018, the Company's registered office continued to be located at 151 Wellington Parade South, Melbourne Victoria, 3002.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2018 comprise the Company and its subsidiaries (together referred to as the "Group").
+The Group is a for-profit entity and primarily involved in coal exploration and evaluation, mining and sales activities.